eclipse-bluechi/bluechi/doc/docs/api/description.md

     `ReloadUnit()`/`RestartUnit()` is similar to `StartUnit()` but can be used to reload/restart a unit instead.
 See equivalent systemd methods for details.

+  * `ResetFailed()`

+        Equivalent to systemd method `ResetFailed`.
+This method will reset the failed state of all units on the node.

+  * `ResetFailedUnit(in  s name)`

+    Equivalent to systemd method `ResetFailedUnit`.
+This method will reset the failed state for a specific unit on the node.

   * `EnableUnitFiles(in  as files, in  b runtime, in  b force, out b carries_install_info, out a(sss) changes);`

     `EnableUnitFiles()` may be used to enable one or more units in the system (by creating symlinks to them in /etc/ or /run/).